1. Which country has the smallest population in Southeast Asia?

 - Treasure0%

-The full name of Brunei is Negara Brunei Darussalam, which:
+Brunei's full name is Negara Brunei Darussalam, which includes:

 According to historical records, Brunei was founded by Awang Alak Betatar, later Sultan Muhammad Shah, who reigned around 1400.
-He sailed from Garang, Temburong District, to the mouth of the Brunei River and when he landed, he shouted “Baru nah!”, which roughly means “There!”.
+He traveled from Garang, Temburong district, to the mouth of the Brunei River and upon landing shouted “Baru nah!”, which roughly means “That place!”.
 This is the origin of the name Brunei.

 5. How many administrative units does this country have?